piratefsh/piratefsh.github.io/_posts/2015-04-30-battle-of-the-captchas.md

 categories: projects
 ---

 My task this week was to figure out an alternative captcha to Google's ReCaptcha.
-Here's a quick history lesson on the ReCaptcha.
+Here's a quick history lesson on the ReCaptcha and some other options to it.

 ## ReCaptcha v1